SkiFire13/master-thesis/chapters/background/5-symbolic-formulation.typ

 In practice it is not convenient to consider all the possible moves for player 0.
 Consider for example two moves for player 0 that lead to the positions $tup(X)$ and $tup(Y)$ for player 1.
 If $A(tup(X)) subset A(tup(Y))$ then intuitively $tup(Y)$ is not convenient for player 0, as it will give player 1 strictly more moves to play and thus more chances to win.
 We will now see a formalization of this idea.

 // TODO: Cite where this was first defined
-To start we will need to define a new order, called _Hoare preorder_:
+To start we will need to consider a new order, called _Hoare preorder_:

 #definition("Hoare preorder")[
   Let $(P, sub)$ be a poset.
 The Hoare preorder, written $hsub$, is a preorder on the set $2^P$ such that, $forall X, Y subset.eq P. X hsub Y <=> forall x in X. exists y in Y. x sub y$.